 Over the years, the engineering team has participated in a whole range of projects.
 Below are a few examples of realized or ongoing projects, to which the engineering team has made an important contribution.

-NOMAD is a state-of-the-art spectrometer suite which will measure the chemical composition of the atmosphere of Mars on-board the Exomars mission that will be launched in 2016.
+NOMAD is a state-of-the-art spectrometer suite which is measuring the chemical composition of the atmosphere of Mars on-board the Exomars mission that has been launched in March 2016.

 NOMAD is a 3-channel spectrometer.
 2 channels work in the infra-red (IR) and build upon the expertise of BIRA-IASB’s successful SOIR (Solar Occultation in the Infra-Red) instrument which is on-board ESA’s Venus Express mission (VEX).
 NOMAD’s solar occultation channel (SO) is a copy of SOIR/VEX.